TRACE-LAC/pet-epi-notebooks/README.md

 | GLOSA_SUBCATEGORIA_DIAG1  | Cause of death                                                        | Character |
 | CODIGO_CATEGORIA_DIAG1    | Code of the cause of death (`"U071"` for identified covid19 cases)     | Integer   |

+**This data ranges from April 2020 up to February 2024**.
 A complete data dictionary can be downloaded from the source.
 Similarly as for the INS' data from Colombia, in the `download_covid19_data.R` script you can find a simple pipeline to clean and group this dataset to obtain the daily incidence of deaths.